puzzle/jenkins-techlab/labs/08_tools.md

 ?What are default tools?
 Why do we need custom tools?
 ?How are they installed and set up?
 ?What happens when we use a docker image?
+?Maybe talk about docker agents as an alternative for custom tools?

 Lab 8.1: Tools (Declarative Syntax)
 ===================================